OctopusDeploy/blog/blog/2020-08/linux-worker-pools-on-octopus-cloud/index.md

 ## New worker tools container version

-The [worker tools containers](https://hub.docker.com/r/octopusdeploy/worker-tools) have also been updated with the latest tooling ready to unblock lots of goodness, such as the brand new shiny [Terraform 0.13](https://www.hashicorp.com/blog/announcing-hashicorp-terraform-0-13/) version that just got released.
+One last thing, we've updated our [worker tools containers](https://hub.docker.com/r/octopusdeploy/worker-tools) have also been updated with the latest tooling ready to unblock lots of goodness, such as the brand new shiny [Terraform 0.13](https://www.hashicorp.com/blog/announcing-hashicorp-terraform-0-13/) version that just got released.
 Check out [PR #20](https://github.com/OctopusDeploy/WorkerTools/pull/20) for full details of the available versions.

 ## Walkthough